jinghuazhao/INF/README.md

 To implement the analysis plan, we started with analysis on INTERVAL as with [INTERVAL.sh](tryggve/INTERVAL.sh) and [cardio.sh](doc/cardio.sh), which includes cis/trans classification via [cis.vs.trans.classification.R](doc/cis.vs.trans.classification.R) and an attempt with bedtools, [cistrans.sh](doc/cistrans.sh).
 Jimmy's competitive log10(p) calculator is also documented in [log10p.md](doc/log10p.md) relative to R/Rmpfr.

-The list of proteins on inflammation is within one of the [OLINK](https://www.olink.com/products/) panels (as in [Olink validation data all panels.xlsx](doc/Olink%20validation%20data%20all%20panels.xlsx)) each containing 92 proteins.
-Information contained in these panels can be retrieved into R via [OLINK.R](doc/OLINK.R), which also attempts to compromise earlier version and annotations.

 The CAD summary statistics used for MAGMA and MR is described [here](https://github.com/jinghuazhao/Omics-analysis/tree/master/CAD)
 -- as noted in MMP12.sh, the MMP12 case could have been done genomewide.
 A colocalisation analysis on simulated data can be found in the association analysis section of [software-notes](https://github.com/jinghuazhao/software-notes)